rajlm10/D2L-Torch/README.md

 * D2L_DogBreeds_Kaggle.ipynb: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rajlm10/D2L-Torch/blob/main/D2L_DogBreeds_Kaggle.ipynb)
     - Deit tiny(FAIR) on Dog Breed Identification Dataset.
     - Learn how to use HuggingFace and DEIT (a better performing variant of the vision transformer) on a custom dataset.
 Learn how to convert a custom image dataset to a HuggingFace image dataset and use the HuggingFace Trainer to train the model.
+    - I have added the Deit model, the book uses a traditional pretrained CNN.

 ## Deep Learning Applications for NLP